 Of note, their research has also reached beyond provincial borders, with projects currently underway across Canada and around the world, including with the Canadian Institute for People of African Descent (CIPAD) and Promising School Practices (Ghana, Ontario and Nova Scotia)

-And, an unexpected result of being a Finalist in the 2020 RBC Canadian Entrepreneur Awards has been increased publicity and support by individuals and organizations to offer donations.
+And, an unexpected result of being a Finalist and Winner in the 2020 RBC Canadian Entrepreneur Awards has been increased publicity and support by individuals and organizations to offer donations.
 Utilizing various media platforms has provided a way to share their good work and engage with the broader Nova Scotian community.
 “People are seeing the work we are doing and the impact we are having,” says Parris-Drummond.

 While she draws energy from the award, what really excites her is the progress she and her team are making.
 “We are always moving, doing better, getting stronger,” she says.
 “And by using the strength we have, and building relationships with the community, we can support each other and create change.”